Permutative Preference Alignment from Listwise Ranking of Human Judgments: Experiments

 \subsection{Main Results}

-We list win rates of various alignment approaches across diverse evaluation benchmarks in Table \ref{tab: main results}.
-Pairwise contrastive methods that leverage extensive structural information from multiple responses outperform those relying solely on traditional single pairs.
-Both BPR and All Pairs methods exceed the performance of Single Pair, with no significant difference between BPR and All Pairs, particularly evident with the Mistral-7B model (\Cref{mistral7b}).
-This suggests that utilizing diverse negative samples is more crucial than varying positive samples in pairwise contrastive scenarios.
-Trivial negatives lead to suboptimal outcomes, but a larger pool of negative samples can reduce the uncertainty associated with their varying quality.

-When the list size is 8, the OPO algorithm, which directly optimizes an approximation of NDCG, achieves superior performance.
-OPO's advantage over pairwise and ListMLE methods lies in its ability to effectively utilize the relative proximities within ordinal multiple responses.
-Traditional contrastive pairwise approaches tend to crudely classify one response as negative and maximize the likelihood of the preferred response $y_w$ over the non-preferred $y_l$.
-It can adversely affect the generation quality of LLMs when high-quality responses are treated as negative samples.
-In contrast, OPO provides a more nuanced approach to handling the relationships between responses.
+\textbf{PPA significantly outperforms existing preference optimization baselines.}\quad We list win rates of various alignment approaches across diverse evaluation benchmarks in \Cref{fig_compare}, \Cref{tab: main results}, and \Cref{tab:llama3-8b}.
+Many approaches achieve their best performance with a list size of 8.
+As shown in \Cref{fig_combine}, PPA consistently outperforms other approaches when $K>4$, with performance improving as the list size increases.
+This trend is also evident across different values of $\beta$ in \Cref{tab_sup_list} of the appendix.
+PPA's advantage over pairwise and ListMLE methods lies in its efficiency in improving permutation performance.
+Traditional contrastive pairwise approaches maximize the likelihood of $y_w$ over $y_l$, which adversely affects the generation quality of LLMs when high-quality responses are treated as negative samples.
+In contrast, PPA provides a more holistic approach to handling the relationships between responses.\\

+\textbf{PPA achieves higher ranking accuracy than DPO and LiPO.}\quad As illustrated in \Cref{fig:rank_flip}, PPA demonstrates a higher efficiency on successful rank flips.
+The difference in model performance is attributed to the distinction between the optimization objectives of the Bradley-Terry-based methods and NDCG-based methods.
+Furthermore, \Cref{fig:subfig3} reveals a significant correlation between the type of rank flip and the log-likelihood ratio of the reference model.
+Based on this observation, we hypothesize that the log-likelihood ratio of the policy model encodes the conditional probability of the log-likelihood ratio of the reference model. \Cref{prop:compare_ndcg_dpo} provides a potential theoretical explanation for this improvement.\\

+\textbf{List Size matters more than the number of pairwise comparisons.}\quad To assess the effect of varying response quantities and comparison methods, we conduct empirical studies across different list sizes (i.e., the number of responses the model can access) and comparison methods.
+Specifically, we test four pairwise comparison methods: Single Pair, BPR, OvW (i.e., Others vs Worst), and All Pairs in \Cref{baselines} of the appendix, which differ in the number of comparisons ($1$ comparison for Single Pair, $K-1$ for BPR and OvW, and $\binom{K}{2}$ for All Pairs). \Cref{tab: main results} illustrates that both BPR and All Pairs methods outperform Single Pair, with no significant difference observed when $\text{List Size}=8$.
+This trend is particularly pronounced with the Mistral-7B model in \Cref{mistral7b} of the appendix.
+These findings suggest that the list size plays a more critical role than the specific number of pairwise comparisons. \\